-- 1 Select a mesh-filled object. - In the toolbox, click the Mesh fill tool $\frac{1}{4}$ . - 3 Click a node to select part of the mesh. - 4 On the property bar, move the Transparency slider to the right to increase the transparency of the selected area.
+- 1 Select a mesh-filled object. - In the toolbox, click the Mesh fill tool ‡‡. - 3 Click a node to select part of the mesh. - 4 On the property bar, type a value in the Transparency box slider.
+Higher values increase the transparency of the selected area.